keiner5212/ing-software-p1-backend/README.md

 npm start
 ```

-This will automatically find the command for the OS you are using
+This will start the application on port 3003.

 Ensure that PostgreSQL is installed and properly configured on your system for the database commands to work.